This is an unprecedented time for all of us, all over the world.

-For many people, this can mean taking up a new hobby, or learning a new language or work skill.
+For many people, this can mean taking up a new hobby or learning a new language or work skills.

 Learning about something new can be fun when you’re passionate about it, and you get the added benefit of giving your brain a workout, which keeps it younger and healthier for longer.